Two Different Kinds of Healthcare – Part 2

 So, we are taught to obligate ourselves not to one another, but to specialized career paths and long working hours.

 Having traded our broad skills of self-reliance and community-reliance for a specialized modern career, we become reliant on outside experts for all our basic needs.

 The richness of relationship is lost, because we now pay strangers for our needs in cold hard cash (or its digital equivalent), rather than being inter-reliant on family and friends for reciprocal gifting and caring.

-So now, the parent/s in the nuclear family unit are not at home to care for the children, because they are out working to keep the wheels turning in the consumer economy.
+So now, the parent/s in the nuclear family unit are not at home to care for the children and to handle health issues within the home, because they are out working to keep the wheels turning in the consumer economy.

 The extended family has dissolved.
 The aunts and uncles have moved across the country in pursuit of better career opportunities.
 The cousins are bettering themselves in a far-off university.
 The grandparents are traveling around in a shiny new caravan, and the great-grandparents are sitting in a nursing home.

 The knowledge of herbalism and other local natural remedies has grown faded and dim, all but replaced by the profitable kind of medicine that only experts are allowed to know.

 And now we have a culture in which we are dependent upon the doctor, the prescription, and the pharmacist.

 Humanity’s relationship with the kinds of bacteria that cause skin infections like the one we had (discussed in Part 1 of this two-part article), is surely as old as humanity itself.
 What did we do with these kinds of infections before there were antibiotics?

 At the outset of my search for solutions to our child’s skin infection, I asked questions like, “Why have antibiotics become the standard treatment for this type of infection?
 Is it because only antibiotics works and nothing else does?”